Solar Panel Cost Guide in Rich, IL (2024 Update)

 Find out what the average cost of a solar system is in Rich.

-While the national average of solar panels is $2.66 per watt, solar panels in Rich generally cost about 4.The average Rich homeowner needs a 6.4-kilowatt system, which would cost about $16,818 with the federal tax credit, or $24,050 before the 0 tax credit is applied.
+While the national average of solar panels is $2.66 per watt, solar panels in Rich generally cost around 4.The average Rich homeowner needs a 6.4-kilowatt system, which would cost about $16,818 with the federal tax credit, or $24,050 before the 0 tax credit is applied.

 Solar savings over time in Rich